 Angel stopped for a moment, her hands trembling.
 Tears were streaming down her cheeks as she glanced at Officer Merrick.
 She started the video.

 The audience stared dumbfounded at the video, shot with intense movie lighting and a high-resolution motion-stabilized camera.
-The mobsters stripped Jane of her clothing.
-Imer Bisha approached her with a folding knife and threatened to gut her from groin to sternum if she resisted., saying, ‘No,steppedKartallozi
+Imer Bisha approached Jane with a folding knife and threatened to gut her from groin to sternum if she resisted.
+Jane shook her head, saying, ‘No,’ and stepped backward, so Bisha struck Jane on the side of her face.
+After Jane collapsed to the floor, Bisha and Kartallozi lifted her back to her feet and started removing her clothing.

-The video was violent, heartless, and devoid of any human compassion or mercy.
-Jane, facing away from the screens, was silently crying, with an expression of abject horror on her face.
-She glanced at Mac, just for a moment.

-Mac pushed his chair back and moved quickly to Jane, placing his hands on her wrists and pulling her up from the chair.
-Wheeling her away from the screens showing the violence, he buried her face in his shoulder.

-“Don’t look at it, Angel.
-Don’t listen to it.
-Let me cover your ears.
-Don’t listen.”

-Mac wrapped his arms around her ears, trying to muffle the sounds of the violence filling the room.
-Ronnie looked at her brother, then gave a knowing glance to her Father.

-The audience continued to watch for several minutes, but people started muttering objections.
-Eventually, a voice in the FBI Headquarters yelled: “For the love of Christ, somebody, please stop this!”

-Carolina shook her head, almost a vibration, attempting to break the video's trance on her.
-She reached over to the playback controls and hit the pause button.
+Carolina quickly reached for Jane’s playback controls and hit the pause button.
 The room went silent.
-Someone whispered: “Oh, my God.”
+Someone whispered, “Oh, my God.”

 “No, No, No,” said Ronnie, slapping the table.

-“Jane, fast forward that video to the part when they mutilated you.
+“Jane, fast-forward that video to the part when they mutilated you.
 Show them what those mob bastards did to you!”

 “Mutilated her?”
 Carolina said.

-Jane released her embrace of Mac and slowly returned to her chair.
-Grabbing the playback controls, she fast-forwarded through the rest of the video, hours long, to the end.
+Jane fast-forwarded through the rest of the video, four hours long, to the end.
 She stopped at the point where the gang slammed her onto a small ottoman table.

 The audience watched in horror as Imer Bisha unfolded a knife and cut an X over her heart, covering most of her left breast.
 It gushed blood.
-They heard him threaten her life if she ever talked.
-He left the room after giving instructions to dump her near the restaurant.
+Bisha made several crosscuts on the wounds to give the scars a Frankenstein monster appearance.
+He threatened her life if she ever talked.
+Bisha left the room after giving instructions to dump her near the restaurant.

 Jane stopped the video.
 Without warning or explanation, she quickly unsnapped her prisoner jumpsuit's four buttons and pulled it aside enough to expose most of her left breast.
 What followed was several uncomfortable seconds, the room so silent that you could hear people breathing.
 Jane stared at the floor, tears streaming down her cheeks, her breathing was short gasps, the camera showing everyone what they did to her.

 Carolina Hendon reacted first.
 She rolled her chair over to Jane, adjusted the prison jumpsuit and quickly re-fastened the buttons.
 All her professional coolness, by-the-book training, and career ambition evaporated.
 A feminine bond now took priority over everything.
 She leaned in and embraced Jane, holding her tightly as the room remained silent.
-Mac, visibly shaken, returned to his seat.

 United States Attorney General Landsberg appeared on everybody’s screens.
 His face looked somber, slightly ashen.